 These are some of the questions that are explored in this module along with many other circumstances typically faced in a scientific career through examples and discussions.
 This module is to enable the participants to be better informed on how the ethical choices they make can shape their career.

-One-day variant of SciComm Hyderabad, SciComm101 was launched by the India Alliance in response to the rising numbers of requests from various academic research institutions to train more students on science communication skills.Guidelines:
+One-day variant of the two-day SciComm workshop, SciComm101 was launched by the India Alliance in 2014 in response to the rising numbers of requests from various academic research institutions to train more students on science communication skills.

-The one-day workshop would be conducted, upon request, at institutions willing to host the mentors and trainees.
+Guidelines: The one-day workshop would be conducted, upon request, at institutions willing to host the mentors and trainees.
 The workshop is designed to impart training in grant writing, manuscript writing, PowerPoint presentations, and research ethics.
 The modules include hands-on exercises and case studies and are aimed at stimulating intense discussions among participants.
 The intended participants are PhD students, preferably in the final year of their programme.

 The sessions are time-bound and participation in all sessions is a mandatory requirement to receive a certificate of participation.

-Participation in the workshop is by invitation only.
+Selection Process: Participation in the workshop is by invitation only.
 The host institution is expected to publicize the workshop to other institutions across that city.
 Students motivated to acquire training in the above-mentioned modules should be handpicked by the department heads from institutions and recommended to the host institution before a specified deadline.
 Selection of participants will be on a first-come basis.

 A total of sixty students (30 students from the host institution and remaining from other institutions in the city) would be invited to attend the workshop.
 If need be, more participants can be accommodated.

-Requirements (from Host Institution): If you would like to request a SciComm101 workshop at your institution, a cover letter from the leadership of the institution describing 1) the requirement for such a workshop and its benefits for the students; 2) a brief overview of the PhD courses offered at the institution; 3) any recent initiatives undertaken towards training PhD students in science communication; 4) preferred time of the year to conduct the workshop; and 5) information about the point of contact.
-These details should be mailed to:
+Requirements (from Host Institution): If you would like to request a SciComm101 workshop at your institution, a cover letter from the leadership of the institution describing 1) the requirement for such a workshop and its benefits for the students; 2) a brief overview of the PhD courses offered at the institution; 3) any recent initiatives undertaken towards training PhD students in science communication; 4) preferred time of the year to conduct the workshop; and 5) information about the point of contact, should emailed to [email protected]

 Workshop at a glance: One-day workshop to equip young science researchers with tools and strategies for effective communication of their ideas, experiments and scientific results from a science communication perspective.
 Help them make better science career choices.

-Nature India and the Wellcome Trust/DBT India Alliance both represent possibilities for young PhD scholars and postdoctoral scientists to transition into academic as well as non-academic science careers.
+Nature India and the India Alliance both represent possibilities for young PhD scholars and postdoctoral scientists to transition into academic as well as non-academic science careers.
 Information and advice on how to explore various career options will form an important part of these workshops with a career session.

-The workshop will be a one-day event preceding a biomedical (or scientific) conference organised by reputed science societies/organisations/institutes and Universities in India.
+Structure & format: The workshop will be a one-day event preceding a biomedical (or scientific) conference organised by reputed science societies/organisations/institutes and Universities in India.
 A large participation by PhD students, postdoctoral fellows and junior scientists will be a pre-requisite for holding this workshop.
 Organising this workshop as part of a conference will ensure participation from a wide range of institutions across India.
 The workshop will include 3 separate sessions:

-Speakers: Staff member/CEO, Wellcome Trust/DBT India Alliance
+Speakers: Staff member, DBT/Wellcome Trust India Alliance

 Topics to be covered: